musapkahraman/battleship/README.md

 ### Client

 - Add the client folder (Battleship/Battleship-Client) to your projects in Unity Hub.
-- Open the project in Unity 2019.4.9f1
+- Open the project in Unity 2019.4
 - Enable loading the "master" scene on Play button press in the editor using the menu bar:
 ```
 Scenes -> Scene Autoload -> Load Master On Play
 ```
 The application starts from the "master" scene (Assets/Scenes/Master.unity)
 - Choose the server type in the Network Manager script component attached on the NetworkManager gameObject in the master scene.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)